 '''

 tune.pls(

-Χ,
+Х,

 Υ,

 ncomp,

 validation = c("Mfold", "loo"),

 nrepeat = 1,

 folds,

 measure = NULL,

 mode = c("regression", "canonical", "classic"),

 scale = TRUE,

 logratio = "none",

 tol = 1e-06,

 max.iter = 100,

 near.zero.var = FALSE,

 multilevel = NULL,

 BPPARAM = SerialParam(),

 seed = NULL,

 progressBar = FALSE,

+. . .

 )

 '''

-X numeric matrix of predictors with the rows as individual observations.

-Y numeric matrix of response(s) with the rows as individual observations matching X.

-ncomp Positive Integer.
+Х numeric matrix of predictors with the rows as individual observations.
+Y numeric matrix of response(s) with the rows as individual observations matching $X$ . ncomp Positive Integer.
 The number of components to include in the model.
-Default to 2.

-or "loo" (Leave-One-out).
-Default is "Mfold".
+Default to 2. validation character.
+What kind of (internal) validation to use, matching one of "Mfold" or "loo" (Leave-One-out).
+Default is "Mfold". nrepeat Positive integer.

-nrepeat

-Positive integer.
 Number of times the Cross-Validation process should be repeated. nrepeat > 2 is required for robust tuning.
-See details.

-Positive Integer, The folds in the Mfold cross-validation.

-The tuning measure to use.
+See details. folds Positive Integer, The folds in the Mfold cross-validation. measure The tuning measure to use.
 Cannot be NULL when applied to sPLS1 object.
 See details.

-Mode

-Character string indicating the type of PLS algorithm to use.
+mode Character string indicating the type of PLS algorithm to use.
 One of "regression", "canonical", "invariant" or "classic".
-See Details.

-Scale

-Logical.
-If scale = TRUE, each block is standardized to zero means and unit character.
-What kind of (internal) validation to use, matching one of "Mfold"

-Logical.
-If scale = IRUE, each block is standardized to zero means and unit variances (default: TRUE logratio Character, one of ('none','CLR') specifies the log ratio transformation to deal with compositional values that may arise from specific normalisation in sequencing data.
+See Details. scale Logical.
+If scale = TRUE, each block is standardized to zero means and unit variances (default: TRUE logratio Character, one of ('none', 'CLR') specifies the log ratio transformation to deal with compositional values that may arise from specific normalisation in sequencing data.
 Default to 'none'.
-See ?logratio.transfo for details.

-tol Positive numeric used as convergence criteria/tolerance during the iterative pronear.zero.var Logical, see the internal nearZeroVar function (should be set to TRUE in particular for data with many zero values).
-Setting this argument to FALSE (when multilevel Numeric, design matrix for repeated measurement analysis, where multilevel decomposition is required.
+See ?logratio.transfo for details. tol Positive numeric used as convergence criteria/tolerance during the iterative process.
+Default to 1e-06. max.iter Integer, the maximum number of iterations.
+Default to 100. near.zero.var Logical, see the internal nearZeroVar function (should be set to TRUE in par- ticular for data with many zero values).
+Setting this argument to FALSE (when appropriate) will speed up the computations.
+Default value is FALSE. multilevel Numeric, design matrix for repeated measurement analysis, where multilevel decomposition is required.
 For a one factor decomposition, the repeated measures on each individual, i.e. the individuals ID is input as the first column.
 For a 2 level factor decomposition then 2nd AND 3rd columns indicate those factors.
 See examples.
 BPPARAM A BiocParallelParam object indicating the type of parallelisation.
-See examples seed set a number here if you want the function to give reproducible outputs.
+See examples in ?tune.spca. seed set a number here if you want the function to give reproducible outputs.
 Not recommended during exploratory analysis.
-Note if RNGseed is set in 'BPPAprogressBar Logical.
+Note if RNGseed is set in 'BPPA-RAM', this will be overwritten by 'seed'. progressBar Logical.
 If TRUE a progress bar is shown as the computation completes.
 Default to FALSE.

-...
 Optional parameters passed to pls

-validation